veeeanti/veebot/README.md

 ```
 !search [query]
 ```
-Searches the web for the specified query and returns the top result.
+Searches the web for the specified query and returns results in a rich embed format with:
+- Search query information
+- Result title and description
+- Direct link to the source
+- Timestamp and footer

 ### Help Command
 ```